Buy a new e-bike and apply for a cash rebate of $150-$500!

 Bike shops sell fully assembled bikes which undergo complete tune-ups before they leave the store, while bikes which are ordered online often come partially assembled, and buyers may have trouble with assembly.
 Bike shop staff can help buyers select the right size bike, and they often offer free future tune-ups or minor adjustments.

 Before purchasing an e-bike online, consider checking with your local bike shop or bike mechanic to see if they can perform long-term maintenance on the brand you’re considering.
 All products should offer a one-year warranty, at a minimum.

 Who Can Apply?

 Adults (18+) living in Contra Costa County can apply for a rebate for a new e-bike purchased within the last six months.
-Limit: one rebate per person and per home address.
+Limits: one rebate per person and one rebate (maximum) per home address.

 Low Income = Larger Rebate

 County residents with total household incomes of less than or equal to 400% of the Federal Poverty Level may be eligible for a rebate of up to $500.
 (Total household income based on federal taxable income.)

 400% of Federal Poverty Guidelines

 Riding Your E-Bike